PURSUING A VERIFIABLE AGREEMENT AMONG NUCLEAR ARMED STATES TO ELIMINATE THEIR NUCLEAR ARSENALS

 The United States — like Britain, China, France and Russia — is already obligated under Article VI of the Nuclear Non-Proliferation Treaty (NPT) to take concrete steps toward eliminating its nuclear arsenal.
 Nations that joined the NPT as non-nuclear-weapons states, pledging that they would not develop their own nuclear weapons, did so in part on the basis of this promise of disarmament.
 These states have become increasingly frustrated at the lack of progress among the nuclear weapons states toward meeting their treaty obligations.

 “Nuclear weapons have always been immoral.
 Now they are illegal.
 Together let us go forward and change the world.”

 Setsuko Thurlow, Hiroshima survivor, speaking at UN on the adoption of the Treaty on the Prohibition of Nuclear Weapons July 7, 2017

 One response to this frustration was the negotiation of the Treaty on the Prohibition of Nuclear Weapons, which was approved in July 2017 by 122 states and has so far been signed by more than 50.
 The treaty is modeled on existing treaties outlawing other types of weapons considered inhumane, such as biological and chemical weapons, land mines, and cluster munitions, and makes it illegal under international law to “develop, test, produce, manufacture, otherwise acquire, possess, or stockpile nuclear weapons or other nuclear explosive devices.”

 The United States refused to participate in the negotiating process..
 Such an attitude will not serve it well in the long run.
-Although it cannot sign the new treaty while it still possesses nuclear weapons, the United States should recognize reality and live up to its responsibility to begin negotiations on a staged approach that would end in the verifiable elimination of all nuclear arsenals.
+But it should recognize reality and live up to its responsibility to begin negotiations on a staged approach that would end in the verifiable elimination of all nuclear arsenals.